dimikot/git-grok/README.md

 branch).

 Then, after the PR is merged, GitHub is smart enough to update the base of the next PR in the stack to point to the main branch (hooray!).
-So you just switch to the 2nd PR in the stack and merge it.
+So you just click on the 2nd PR in the stack and merge it.

 Rinse.